Shrujal00/Calculator/README.md

-# Javascript Age Caclulator By SG
+# Javascript Caclulator By SG
-- A basic age Caclulator
+- A basic Caclulator
 - It has a frontend with a ui
 - It has a light and dark mode